lilopkins/evidenceangel/docs/src/creating_a_test_case.md

 1. A new _test case_ is created and opened.

    ![The new test case open on screen](./images/creating_a_test_case/2_new_test_case.png)
-1. You can rename the _test case_ and change it's execution time in the text boxes at the top.
+1. You can rename the _test case_ and change its execution time in the text boxes at the top.
 You can also set if it has passed/failed, and, if you have [set up custom metadata fields](./creating_a_package.md#custom-metadata-fields), you can